sanjivsingh/stackoverflow-java-sdk/README.md

 ### Contributing

-Source code contributions can be submitted either by sumitting a [pull request](https://github.com/sanjivsingh/stackoverflow-java-sdk/pulls)
+  Source code contributions can be submitted sumitting a [pull request](https://github.com/sanjivsingh/stackoverflow-java-sdk/pulls)

 ### Feature
 * **[Asynchronous API](https://github.com/sanjivsingh/stackoverflow-java-sdk/wiki/Asynchronous-API)** Examples of using the API asynchronously are described in Asynchronous API.